yanoryuichi/yanoryuichi.github.io/index.md

 layout: home
 ---

-Hello, my name is Ryuichi.
+Hello!
+My name is Ryuichi.
 I'm a web software developer in Japan.